What the ____ is a VPN?

 We don’t owe anyone dollars or explanations.

-Instead of taking on investors, or business debt, we funded WiTopia from personal cash and assets.
+Instead of taking on investors, we funded WiTopia from personal cash and assets.
 Exactly what they tell you not to do in business school, right?
-Nevertheless, we don’t owe investors explanations or returns on their investment.
+Nevertheless, we don’t owe anyone explanations or returns on their investment.
 We put our money where our mouth is and believe the low-price, long-term strategy is the correct one.

-We use Authorize.Net and PayPal to process all major credit cards, checks, and, of course, PayPal itself.
+We use Authorize.Net and PayPal to process all major credit cards as well as PayPal itself.

 Yes.
 Check out all our plans by clicking here.